Video Screen technology formats:

 (LCD) Liquid Crystal Display, (LED) Light-Emitting Diode technology replaced Plasma screens even though picture quality was and is subpar to Plasma.
 LCDs with LED backlighting, became less expensive and more capable, and finally overtook plasma in popularity.

 (OLED) An organic light-emitting diode is a light-emitting diode (LED) screen technology in which the emissive electroluminescent layer is a film of organic compound that emits light in response to an electric current.
 OLED began and is still more expensive than LCD/LEDs, but OLED now produces picture quality generally as good or better than Plasma, mostly seen in high-end TVs and smartphones.
+All OLED display panels are manufactured by LG.

 The next advance in LED displays will be called Mini-LED and Micro-LED.